 Net Assets - The difference between assets and liabilities accounts.

-Net Expense per Passenger - A performance measure taking all operating expenses after revenue recovery divided by total passengers.
+Net Expense per Passenger - A performance measure that calculates all operating expenses net of fare revenue divided by total passenger boardings, which determines how cost efficient the transit service plan is when factoring in fare revenue per passenger.